gcorrigan/1-Integration-Mathematiques-Codage/lisez-moi.md

-# Coding Integration - Math / Science / Data Science
+# L'intégration du codage - Mathématiques / Sciences / Science des données

-## Part 1 Coding Integration in Math - MTH1W
+## Partie 1 : L'intégration du codage en mathématiques - MTH1W

-In this first notebook we will be exploring the following Expectations
+Dans la partie 1, nous explorerons les attentes suivantes

 ### C1 Algebraic Expressions and Equations
 - demonstrate an understanding of the development and use of algebraic concepts and of their connection to numbers, using various tools and representations